jross765/JGnuCashLibNTools/gnucash-api-ext/README.md

 * ...generating and maintaining stock accounts,
 * ...generating buy- and dividend transactions in a securities account (brokerage account),
-* ...handling and tracking account lots for stock accounts (needed, e.g., to prepare German tax filings). **CAUTION: CURRENTLY EMPTY CLASS**
+* ...handling and tracking account lots for stock accounts (needed, e.g., to prepare German tax filings).

 ### TrxMgr
 This sub-module contains classes that help to...